DidierFR75/azasimul/Readme.md

 Variables are defined by [name] and represent a specification to be provided by the user, [Composition_name.name] represents a variable present in Composition_name.

 Functions are defined by {name} and represent a previously defined function in the current composition, {Composition_name.name} represents a function defined in Composition_name.

+If the variable is not defined in the Excel sheet then the algorithm retrieves the values of the children multiplied by the quantity of children.
+This quantity is defined in the parent sheet with the following nomenclature : CHILD Quantity (1 by default).

 The **filters** have the following format: